materialsproject/pymatgen/docs/installation.rst

 install pymatgen using easy_install or pip.
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

-1. Python 2.7-3.x required.
+1. Python 2.7-3.x supported.
+All critical dependencies of pymatgen already have Python 3.x support.
+Only a few optional dependencies (VTK and ASE) do not.
+If you do not need those features, you can choose to work with Python 3.
-2. numpy - For array, matrix and other numerical manipulations.
+2. numpy: For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
 3. pyhull 1.5.2+: For generation of phase diagrams.
 4. requests 2.0+: For the high-level interface to the Materials API.